RomaissaAdjailia/Get-AppLockerEventlog/README.md

 ### ThuType

-This parametre specifie the type of events you are intrested in, there are 04 values for this parametres:
+This parameter specifies the type of events you are interested in, there are 04 values for this parameter:

 **1. All**

-This gets all the events of AppLocker that are intresting for threat-hunting,foreisic or even troubleshooting.
+This gets all the events of AppLocker that are interesting for threat-hunting, forensic or even troubleshooting.
 This is the default value.

 ```
 .\Get-AppLockerEventlog.ps1 -HunType All